marvinsjsu/interview-prep/node/event-loop.md

 #### `Call Stack`
+When our JavaScript engine executes our code line-by-line, it will push functions on our `Call Stack`.

 #### `Callback Queue` (aka `Event Queue` or `Message Queue` or `Task Queue`)

 #### `Micro-task Queue` (aka `Job Queue`)
 Has higher priority than the `Callback Queue`, so when the `Call Stack` is empty, the `event loop` will then check this, `Micro-task Queue`, then will check the `Callback Queue`.
 This queue is dedicated to `Promises`.
+This queue was added when `Promises` was added.